-- Look for alternatives: Your doctor can prescribe alternatives to Adderall that are safer for your breastfed infant.
+- Look for alternatives: Your doctor can prescribe alternatives that are safer than Adderall for your breastfed infant.
 The choice of alternatives depends on the extent of your condition and your current Adderall dosage.

 - Adjust your dose to the bare minimum: If it is imperative to have Adderall, then discuss with your doctor about adjusting the dose to the bare minimum level.
 It can let you receive the therapeutic advantages of the medicine without causing any adverse effects to the health of your breastfeeding baby.

 Adderall is a medication for treating ADHD in adults.
 There is no clear evidence of therapeutic doses of this medicine causing side effects in breastfeeding infants, but taking Adderall when breastfeeding is not recommended.
 It contains the drug amphetamine, which may reach the infant via breast milk and affect neurotransmitters.
 Check with your doctor for suggestions on alternatives to Adderall or a dosage modification.
 Remember that the mother’s health is extremely important for the well-being of the baby.
 Also, consult your healthcare provider before discontinuing this medication.